-Northern Illinois Service Manual 1
+Northern Illinois Service Manual

+Table of Contents

-General service representative (G.S.R.)
-Handbook 4
+General Service Representative (G.S.R.)
+Handbook

-Getting Started in "Service Work"
+Getting Started in "Service Work" 4

 What is an A.A. group?
+4

 If You are a First Time G.S.R.
-4

 On Being a General Service Representative (G.S.R.)
-4

-Your role as a G.S.R
+Your role as a G.S.R 4

 How we work 4

-The Language 6
+The Language

-Register your Group and yourself as the G.S.R. of the group.
-7
+Register your Group and yourself as the G.S.R. of the group 7

-Read the Literature 7
+Read the Literature

-Attend all District meetings with their Alternate 8
+Attend all District meetings with their Alternate

 Attend all Area Assemblies with their Alternate.
 8

 Types of Meetings 8

-Workshops 9
+Workshops

 A.A.
-Conferences 10
+Conferences

-Service opportunities 11
+Service opportunities

-The Key to Unity 12
+The Key to Unity

 The A.A.
-Service Structure 13
+Service Structure

 Group level

 District level

 Area level - Northern Illinois Area (N.I.A.)

 General Service Conference

 The District

-DCM Responsibilities at the Area Level
+D.C.M.
+Responsibilities at the Area Level

-NIA on the Web
+N.I.A. on the Web

 Material Available from A.A.
 World Services, Inc

 Service Guidelines

 Introduction

 The Area Assembly

 Voting members

 Committees

 Responsibilities of Assembly Breakout Session Chairpersons

-The Committee System 20
+The Committee System

 Scheduled Assembly Agenda Items

-Procedure for presenting motions to the Area Assembly 20
+Procedure for presenting motions to the Area Assembly

 Voting Procedures

 Parliamentary Procedure

 Brief Parliamentary Guide

 Area Elections

 The Third Legacy Election Procedure

 Nomination Procedure

 Voting Procedure

-Example

-THIRD LEGACY PROCEDURE

-BALLOT

 The Area Committee

 Scheduled Committee Meeting Agenda Items

 Orientation Workshops

 Area Finance

 Primary Purpose Register

 Prudent Reserve

 Spending Guidelines

-Duties and Responsibilities of Northern Illinois Area Trusted Servants 30